Antimicrobial Copper: an innovative weapon in the fight to improve hygiene in healthcare

 and the level of active bacteria at any particular time will depend

 on the frequency and timing of recontamination and cleanliness of

 Antimicrobial Copper surfaces must not be waxed, painted,

 Routine cleaning to remove dirt and filth is necessary for good

-hygiene and to assure the effective antimicrobial performance of
+hygiene and to ensure the effective antimicrobial performance of

-the Antimicrobial Copper surface.
-Cleaning agents typically used
+the copper alloy surface.
+Cleaning agents typically used for

 sanitization required.
 Normal tarnishing or wear of Antimicrobial